AgoraIO-Extensions/Electron-SDK/API doc.md

 AgoraSDK.js provide JS SDK API.
-It rely on AgoraRender.js and webgl-utils.js to render video, three JS files mute be included.
+It relies on AgoraRender.js and webgl-utils.js to render video, three JS files mute be included.

 ==============================================================================================
 Class AgoraRtcEngine provide SDK functionalities, and also it's one event emitter, client could listen on interested event.